LADI/jack-audio-connection-kit-docs/WalkThrough_User_NetJack.md

-	#LegendBox
-	#!legend: Work in progress
-*Expect some changes on this page*

 # Introduction
 So ?
 You got started with jack, you can run it and play with your favorite JACK clients, and now you'd like to go a step further: sending audio data to other JACK clients over a network !
 Let's see what we've got in store...